WiMetrixDev/knowledge/architecture.md

 - Enable zero config load balancing
 - Provide simple setups for logging, monitoring, and observability

+### Setting up a route with ApiSix

+TODO

 ## KeyCloak

 KeyCloak is an Identity and Access Management solution.
 It is based on open standards like OpenID Connect, UMA, OAuth 2.0, and SAML.

 KeyCloak provides: